Cattle drenching: Biological impact

 The main biological impact of drenches is the expelling of any parasites, flies, worms and other insects which come in contact with the cattle drenched.
 This, in turn, impacts the number of parasites in their habitat and such flies, worms and other insects ability to reproduce and impacts the role that they play in the ecosystem.
 Some parasites are vital in protecting some animals from diseases and bacteria.

 In addition, the chemicals used to expel parasites are often still present in faeces that is excreted by cattle the impact of this on the environment comes in a few forms.
 Many dung dwelling insects are adversely affected by the process as dung is a habitat and full of minerals needed by animals.
 Some chemicals once excreted from cattle are poisonous to dung beetles resulting in reduced habitat, less feeding and mating grounds and even mortality of some dung beetles.
-If dung beetles are impacted then the role in fertilising the land and spreading cow dung will be cut short.
+If dung beetles are impacted then the role in fertilising the land and spreading cow dung will be decreased.
+In particular, ivermectin from treated cattle is still present in their faeces which reduces the invertebrate colonisation of faecal pats in both numbers and diversity, thus hindering the natural breakdown process.

 Some chemicals used infiltrate the meat and can stay in the system of the animal for a period of time.
 The chemicals which are applied to cattle may potentially thus need a period of time where the owners cannot sell, butcher or transport the cattle.
 These withholding periods are needed due to this infiltration of chemicals into the meat of cattle which need time to break down the chemical residues.
 Cattle may also be under an export slaughter interval which means they can not be transported or slaughtered overseas for a period of time.
 The potential impacts of an early kill or even a natural death followed by wildlife eating the animal would see the meat sold permeated with the chemicals causing sickness or death.